ibm-cloud-docs/containers/cs_costs_reserved.md

 # Using reservations to reduce classic worker node costs
 {: #reservations}

 When you have consistent computing needs over a time period of at least one year, create a reservation to reduce the costs of worker nodes in your {{site.data.keyword.containerlong}} clusters.
-With a reservation, you reserve virtual or physical worker node instances in a contract for a fixed, predictable, and lower price than on-demand instances.
+With a reservation, you reserve virtual worker node instances in a contract for a fixed, predictable, and lower price than on-demand instances.
 {: shortdesc}

 <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Reservations are available for classic infrastructure worker nodes only.